From Oil to Egg Yolks

 Watercolour paints are pigments held together by a water-soluble binder, along with additives and solvents.

 In commercially made watercolor paints, the binder is either natural gum Arabic or synthetic glycol.
 This is what holds the pigment in suspension.
 The binder also allows the pigment to adhere to the support (e.g. paper) once it is applied.
-Additives, such as plasticisers (e.g. glycerin) and humectants (e.g. honey or corn syrup), are mixed in to alter the watercolours’ various characteristics, such as viscosity and durability of the paint.
+Additives, such as plasticisers (e.g. glycerin) and humectants (e.g. honey or corn syrup), are mixed in to alter the watercolours’ various characteristics, such as the viscosity and durability of the paint.
 Other additives include extenders and dispersants.

 How do Watercolour paints dry?